Maciej-Potega/PyCommandAI/README.md

 ## 🧩 Tool Execution Design

-This project intentionally **does NOT allow the agent to execute tools automatically**, because **Langchain is not always able and consistent in executing special functions by itself**.
+This project intentionally **does NOT allow the agent to execute tools automatically**, because **Langchain is not always able and consistent in executing special functions by itself** → therefore the model is treated as a **decision engine**, **not an execution engine**.

 Instead: